choptastic/qdate/README.markdown

 wildest dreams come true!

-If you have any bugs, feature requests, or whatnot, feel free to post a Github issue.
-Or I'm open to pull requests!
+If you have any bugs, feature requests, or whatnot, feel free to post a Github issue, ping me on Twitter, or email me below.

+I'm open to pull requests.
+Feel free to get your hands dirty!

 Author: [Jesse Gumm](http://sigma-star.com/page/jesse)